flarelabs-net/vite-dev-ssr-prebundling-mid-flight-issue-repro/README.md

 ## Additional information

+### React

+The minimal reproduction presented here might make it look like this is not a realistic issue to run into, but I think that it might actually be pretty common.
+The [ssr-react variant](https://github.com/flarelabs-net/vite-dev-ssr-prebundling-mid-flight-issue-repro/tree/ssr-react) produces this issue just by using `react-server/dom` in a very common and basic way

 ### Virtual Modules

 In the reproduction this error is triggered by not providing any entrypoints in `optimizeDeps.entries`, meaning that there is no initial crawling and dependencies are optimized as they are encountered.